Your region and language were selected automatically. You can change this at any time in the menu on the site.

 Film thickness

-For all requirements associated with a coating, there is an optimal layer thickness to ensure good gradient and gloss, optimal coloring and opacity as well as good protection against environmental influences and corrosion.
-If the layer thickness is too high, mechanical-technological properties such as mandrel bending tests, stone impact tests and ball impact tests deteriorate and the cost-effectiveness of the painting process also decreases.
+For all requirements associated with a coating, there is an optimal layer thickness to ensure good flow and leveling, gloss, optimal color uniformity and opacity as well as good protection against environmental influences and corrosion.
+If the layer thickness is too high, mechanical-technological properties such as mandrel bending tests, stone impact tests and ball impact tests deteriorate, and the cost-effectiveness of the painting process also decreases.
 For this reason, layer thicknesses are worked out and specified by the paint supplier and quality assurance.
 These must be regularly checked and documented.

 1 Definition film thickness

-The film thickness is the distance between the surface of the coating and the surface of the substrate.
-The film thickness is the measurement result, which is obtained from a coating according to an agreed, standardized, precisely described and carefully applied measuring method.
-[1]
+Film thickness is defined by the DIN EN ISO 2808 [1] as the distance between the surface of the coating and the surface of the substrate.
+Film thickness is the measurement result, which is obtained from a coating according to an agreed, standardized, precisely described and carefully applied measuring method (Fig. 1).

 Film-Thickness-Sample-585x585.jpg